 To access Venue List Window, you perform the following steps:

-Alternatively you can click on the Venues button from the toolbar.
+Alternatively you can click on the Venues button on the main Theatre Manager toolbar.

 The Venue List window opens.